swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

   experiments with different learning rates, pushes the experiment refs to GitHub, uploads DVClive logs to cloud storage, and pushes the trained model to the remote bucket with DVC.

+    !!! warning "TODO"

+        Review the workspace isolation between the two `dvc exp run` calls.
+The second experiment currently runs on top of the first experiment's workspace, so it is not derived from the same PR branch baseline.
+Decide whether to switch to the experiments queue (`--queue` / `dvc queue start`), add explicit workspace resets between runs, or keep the current simplified behaviour.
+Also confirm how to collect DVClive logs from every experiment so that the shared TensorBoard dashboard compares all curves, not only the last run.

 * the `cleanup-runner` job destroys the self-hosted GPU runner that was created.
   It also guarantees that the GPU runner pod is removed, even when if the previous step failed or was manually cancelled.